-A strong understanding of DevOps can help you improve the quality and efficiency of your mobile application development, but the way this promising methodology works is fluid.
+A strong understanding of DevOps developer future can help you improve the quality and efficiency of your mobile application development, but the way these promising methodology works is fluid.
 We can expect to see some pretty radical changes in the coming years, and understanding which way the wind is blowing can help you stay ahead of the competition while also improving the efficacy of your own internal operations.

 DevOps is essentially a fusion of software development and information technology operations.
 By incorporating DevOps into the way your business runs, you get more oversight over the entire pipeline, and that allows your teams to work better with less redundancies.
 New numbers show that 60% of companies have either incorporated DevOps into their business models or plan to do so in 2018.

 This is especially crucial since apps are becoming an increasingly more prominent force in how businesses run, and mobile application development relies so critically on your team’s ability to adapt quickly to the needs of your customers and make changes to your application that are both sensible and expedient.

 The future of DevOps is increasingly synonymous with the future of business; and while we can’t predict with full confidence how the methodology will grow in the coming years, there are some DevOps future trends we can expect to see in terms of DevOps development.